gleannyc/documentation/docs/guides/create-funnel-visualization/index.md

 ## Prepare data

 As with all tools you build in Glean, conversion funnels will be as powerful as the data model you produce for them.
 For large user tables, it probably makes sense to prepare this data in your data warehouse, but it's also possible to measure funnels on the fly using a SQL-based data model.
-See [Add Data Model](../../docs/data-modeling/add-data-model.md)

 To prepare our funnel, we will define a set of steps in a funnel and then check whether a user made it to each stage.